cmansoo/hotel-reservations/README.md

 #### Feel free to test the notebook out!

 #### A few things to watch:
-*Make sure to run all the codes sequentially.*
+-*Make sure to run all the codes sequentially.*

-*Long execution time for the below mentioned code chunks.*
+-*Long execution time for the below mentioned code chunks.*

 1. Random forest chunk: uses grid search like method for hyper parameter tuning.